No Products in the Cart

 Middle notes linger, so choose a more comfortable and less intruding smell like jasmine or chamomile.

 Base notes are what create the ambiance around you.
-Even when you are not around, or you have returned from an exhausting day at your office, this fragrance will greet you like a family member who's always around but never pushy.
-Cedarwood, Sandalwood could be your choice for it.
+Even when you are not around or have returned from an exhausting day at your office, this fragrance will greet you like a family member who's always around but never pushy.
+Cedarwood or Sandalwood could be your ideal choice for the base note.

-But how to know the exact amount of essential oils in your blend?
-For starters, every drop of a base note should be mixed with two drops of middle and three drops of the top note.
+But how do you know the exact amount of essential oils in your blend?
+For starters, every drop of a base note should be mixed with two drops of the middle note and three drops of the top note.

 Camphor and Peppermint.
-Or for that matter oils on a more citrus side and with strong fragrances.
-Although most of the essential oils are produced in a way that they are potentially safe for adults but for kids, and people with critical lung or skin conditions, you always need to check for allergies first.
+Or, for that matter, oils that are more on the citrus side and those with strong fragrances.
+Although most of the essential oils are produced in such a way that they are potentially safe for adults, kids, and people with critical lung or skin conditions, you always need to check for allergies first.

-You should always consider the advice of a healthcare professional and look for the comfort of people around when using essential oils as perfumes.
+Important note: You should always consider the advice of a healthcare professional and look for the comfort of those around you when using essential oils as perfumes.

 You should use it no more than 2-3 times a day.
-Even when you are diffusing it before your sleep, a 30-minutes session is good enough to calm you down.
-That too when you are only keen on feeling fragrance.
-In case you want to feel more moisture, then you should use a humidifier.
+Even when you are diffusing it before sleep, a 30-minute session is good enough to calm you down, even if you are only keen on feeling fragrance.
+If you want to feel more moisture, then you should use a humidifier.

 Do not go blasting essential oils all day around your place.
 Overexposure can disturb your sleep and might lead to a headache.
 So use wisely and in moderation.

-Only using essential oils can not fix your sleep.
-But overdosing on fragrances of essential oils for a long time can cause inflammation and asthmatic symptoms.
+Only using essential oils cannot fix your sleep.
+In fact, overdosing on the fragrances of essential oils for a long time can cause inflammation and asthmatic symptoms.

 Exercise, healthy food, and less stress can help you sleep better.
-Remember, good smells only aid you to sleep.
+Remember, good smells only aid you in sleeping.
 Over-reliance on it can be reduced by taking it in small doses at fairly regular intervals.
 But before you go all ga-ga with these fragrances, check them for sensitivity.

 Sometimes the allergic reaction is not immediate and can take days to appear.
-In that case, you will have to be conscious about the use and exposure to that particular essential oil or oil blends.
+In that case, you will have to be conscious about the use and exposure to that particular essential oil or oil blend.
+Sneezing, headaches, and shortness of breath should prompt you to stop using it and consult a healthcare professional right away.

 A diffuser is better for slowly spreading essential oils around your place.
 Turn it on an hour before you call it a night.
 You can use a humidifier if you want to spread it around all the rooms of your place more vigorously.